tripal/docker-tripal-centos/README.md

 of minitues.
 Go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) and login to the tripal site as an admin user.

+## Mount a local directory for custom modules

+If you mount a local directory to the custom module directory in your docker container, you will be able to edit files on your local machine.
+And any changes will be reflected on your container.
+A big advantage is that you can use your local editor (for instance, phpstorm) to open and edit files.

 ```
 docker run -it -p 8080:80 \